 MANSIONS ALONG THE DELAWARE

 Experience the lifestyle of the rich and famous on a group tour of four historic homes along the Delaware River in Bucks County and Philadelphia.
-These grand homes provide a glimpse into the lives of the area's elite families of the 16th, 17th and 18th centuries, including the reconstructed manor house of Pennsylvania founder William Penn.
-Live a life of luxury for a day as your group takes a tour with Mansions along the Delaware offers packages to meet your needs!
+These grand homes provide a glimpse into the lives of the area's elite families of the 16th, 17th and 18th centuries.
+Whether you're a small group of 12 or a large group of more than 25, Mansions along the Delaware offers packages to meet your needs!

 One of the most impressive examples of Greek Revival architecture in the United States, Andalusia is recognizable by its large colonnade overlooking the Delaware River.
 The stately home was built in 1795 with the marble white columns being added in the 1830s.
 It was inhabited by the Biddle family, primarily Nicholas Biddle, who served as president of the Second Bank of the United States and played a large role in the Bank War.
 Well-manicured gardens and charming out-buildings add to the romanticism of this historic Bucks County estate.